los93sol/OpenPool2/CONTRIBUTING.md

 On the first build you need to publish the NugetBridge project, it will output to OpenPool2/Assets/Plugins.
 - Open a terminal window to the directory where you cloned the repo to
 - dotnet publish NugetBridge -p:PublishProfile=UnityPrep
+- Open the OpenPool2 directory in Unity
+- File > Build and Run